afrinconp/Q.M-Nuclear-Physics-Phase-shifts-from-R-matrix-theory/README.md

 The phase shift can be obtained using the method of R-matrix.

-C matrix is defined as
+Firstly C matrix is created as

 ![Cmatrix](src/Cmatrix.png)